Praadnya/VanamalaClinicWeb/README.md

 # Vanamala Clinic Website

-This is a clinic management website built for **Dr. Vanamala**, providing an efficient platform for managing patient appointments, generating PDFs for prescriptions, and displaying important clinic information.
+This is a clinic management website built for **Dr. Sujatha SK**, providing an efficient platform for managing patient information, generating PDFs for prescriptions, and displaying important clinic information.
 The website includes a home page showcasing the clinic's services, timings, and announcements.

 ## Key Features